 Gold as an Investment: The Good

 For the first decade of the 21st century, gold was a good investment.
-It lived up to its reputation as a safe haven, as investors flocked to it after the dot-com bubble burst in 2000 and after the Great Recession of 2008-09.
+It lived up to its reputation as a safe haven as investors flocked to it after the dot-com bubble burst in 2000 and the Great Recession of 2008-09.
 Gold is a nice hedge when stocks are plummeting and the dollar is losing value.
+We saw it again in the first half of 2020 following the arrival of covid-related shutdowns and are seeing it now with war in Ukraine.

 Even without a sinking dollar, there are good reasons for investors to hold gold.